Parkside Villa: Review of Senior Living in Middleburg Heights, OH

 - Check the state inspection reports for each facility.
 These give you an independent look at whether they're meeting care standards.

-Choosing a senior living facility takes time.
+Choosing a nursing home takes time.
 You're making a decision that affects the next chapter of someone's life.
-Visit in person, ask hard questions, and pay attention to how you feel when you walk through the door.
+Use the federal ratings and inspection reports as a starting point, then visit in person, ask hard questions, and pay attention to how you feel when you walk through the door.
 The right place should handle the medical and daily care needs while also feeling like somewhere people actually want to be.

 Get matched